Fulton v. City of Philadelphia: Reactions

 Philadelphia's City Solicitor Diana Cortes called the ruling a "difficult and disappointing setback" but was also gratified that the decision did not "radically change existing constitutional law to adopt a standard that would force court-ordered religious exemptions from civic obligations in every arena."
-A lawyer at The Becket Fund for Religious Liberty, which represented CSS and other foster care groups in the case, named Lori Windham stated that the Court's decision was a "common-sense ruling in favor of religious social services".
-"It’s a beautiful day when the highest court in the land protects foster moms and the 200-year-old religious ministry that supports them", said Lori Windham, the senior counsel at Becket who argued the case in Fulton.
+Lori Windham, a lawyer at The Becket Fund for Religious Liberty, which represented CSS and other foster care groups in the case, called the Court's decision a "common-sense ruling in favor of religious social services".
+"It’s a beautiful day when the highest court in the land protects foster moms and the 200-year-old religious ministry that supports them", said Windham.
 Plaintiffs Sharronell Fulton and Toni Simms-Busch were both pleased with the ruling; Fulton stated "I am overjoyed that the Supreme Court recognized the import[sic] work of Catholic Social Services and has allowed me to continue fostering children most in need of a loving home", while Simms-Busch said "The Supreme Court’s decision ensures the most vulnerable children in the City of Brotherly Love have every opportunity to find loving homes."

-Civil rights organization that (also) focuses on lesbian, gay, bisexual, and transgender (LGBT) people and communities reacted differently to the court's decision.
+Civil rights organizations that (also) focus on lesbian, gay, bisexual, and transgender (LGBT) people and communities reacted differently to the court's decision.
 Their reactions ranged from the emphasis upon the narrow grounds on which the decision rested to deep disappointment.
 The Supreme Court's decision was regarded as an infringement on the rights of LGBTQ parents by LGBTQ Nation.
 Ronald E. Richter, the CEO of New York City's largest foster care system, stated that the decision "to allow private agencies that receive tax dollars to provide government services to discriminate against LGBTQ+ families like mine is devastating for the human rights of people who identify as LGBTQ+".
 However, the ACLU LGBT + HIV Project, which helped to defend two agencies on behalf of the city, supported the ruling, stating that the Court denied "opponents of LGBTQ equality" the "constitutional right to opt out of [non-discrimination protections] when discrimination is motivated by religious beliefs".